![]() |

 Lalique Architecture Exhibitions |

-The start of World War II shut down the production and business of Rene Lalique.
-Here is a link to a Blog post about Rene Lalique and a poignant article from Time Magazine's October 30, 1939 Issue, documenting Lalique's rush to his Wingen Factory to save what he can as war spreads.
+World War II shut down the main production and most of the business of René Lalique.
+Here is a link to a Blog post about René Lalique discussing a poignant article from Time Magazine's October 30, 1939 Issue, documenting Lalique's rush to his Wingen Factory to save what he can as war spreads.

-Lalique's second wife, Augustine-Alice who died in 1909, is buried beside him under the same headstone as shown in the accompanying photo.
+Lalique's second wife, Augustine-Alice who died in 1909, shares his grave and burial site.
+She is buried beside him under the same headstone as shown in the accompanying photo.
+His son Marc Lalique is also buried there as well.

 If you are in Paris and have time to stop by Lalique's burial site, think about taking a flower to leave at the grave site in memory of this great man.